-A leading hospital system was faced with this hybrid integration problem when they moved terabytes of PHI from on premises to their Box cloud storage.
-They had invested significant time and effort in a legacy DLP hardware solution from Forcepoint that resided inside their network perimeter.
-This included customizing and configuring DLP rules and policies, testing for accuracy and effectiveness, and further refining to eliminate noise and false positives.
+As the hospital system began their digital transformation by migrating to Box cloud storage, they were faced with a difficult decision regarding their current on-premises investments.
+They had invested significant time and effort in a legacy data loss prevention (DLP) hardware solution from Forcepoint that was designed to secure PHI with Health Insurance and Portability Accountability Act (HIPAA) regulations in mind.
+The DLP solution resided inside their network perimeter, and the hospital had customized and configured its rules and policies, testing for accuracy and effectiveness, and further refining to eliminate noise and false positives.
 With years of validation, the customer was confident in its ability to keep sensitive data safe.

 Unfortunately, when data was moved to the cloud, this legacy DLP hardware could no longer access it.
 It became clear to the IT and security teams that they needed to modernize their DLP capabilities without throwing away years of work they had put into their existing appliance.
 They needed a solution that could integrate with their existing Forcepoint DLP engine and use the proven controls as actionable signals to mitigate data loss incidents in the cloud.
-That’s when the Lookout Cloud Access Service Broker (CASB) solution with native DLP was introduced.
+That’s when Lookout Secure Cloud Access with native DLP was introduced.

-The Lookout cloud DLP solution integrates directly with Box cloud storage through APIs, enabling it to scan and classify cloud data during creation, upload and collaboration.
-When The cloud DLP detector discovers a policy violation, the data in question is transferred from the cloud to their on-premises DLP solution where further policy checks can be applied and remedial action taken.
+The Lookout cloud-native DLP solution integrates directly with Box cloud storage through APIs, enabling it to scan and classify cloud data during creation, upload and collaboration.
+When the cloud DLP detector discovers a policy violation, the data in question is transferred from the cloud to their on-premises DLP solution where further policy checks can be applied and remedial action taken.

 Encryption: the first step in ensuring HIPAA compliance

 In a world of electronic data transfers and mobile devices, there are dozens of ways that security can break down and lead to HIPAA non-compliance.
 All of these ways point back to the need for a strong HIPAA-compliant implementation that incorporates encryption.
-In fact, HIPAA requires encryption of PHI when the data is at rest, meaning the data is stored on a local disk, USB drive, etc.
+In fact, HIPAA requires encryption of PHI when the data is at rest, meaning the data is stored in locations like a local disk or USB drive.

-To accommodate this requirement, the hospital is planning to implement Lookout Enterprise Digital Rights Management (EDRM) for file encryption and access policy enforcement.
-When DLP identifies sensitive data being deliberately moved from inside the hospital to outside of its perimeter (i.e. data exfiltration), Lookout takes action by encrypting the file to ensure data remains protected and HIPAA compliance is maintained.
+To accommodate this requirement, the hospital is planning to leverage Lookout’s native enterprise digital rights management (EDRM) capabilities for file encryption and access policy enforcement.
+When DLP identifies sensitive data being deliberately moved from inside the hospital to outside of its perimeter, Lookout encrypts the file to ensure data remains protected and HIPAA compliance is maintained.

-EDRM enables users to collaborate and share data across both internal and external (e.g. researchers and caregivers) boundaries while protecting it from unauthorized access, use and distribution.
+EDRM enables users to collaborate and share data across both internal and external boundaries while protecting it from unauthorized access, use, and distribution.

 The conventional data center continues to evolve as new cloud services are introduced alongside legacy technologies to meet today’s business demands.
 While some IT managers might be inclined to tear it all down and build anew, that is generally not a practical option.
 Instead, modernizing a data center involves creating a hybrid environment where the old and new each play a role in delivering modern services.

-The Lookout SSE Platform with native DLP plays an important role in extending the life of legacy DLP solutions by extending their reach into the cloud.
-As organizations undergo cloud transformation, Lookout bridges the gap between these legacy systems and new cloud based solutions.
+The Lookout Cloud Security Platform with native DLP plays an important role in extending the life of legacy DLP solutions by extending their reach into the cloud.
+As organizations undergo cloud transformation, Lookout bridges the gap between these legacy systems and new cloud solutions.